Shripech

-Shripech (श्रीपेच) is a crown that was traditionally worn by Nepalese monarchs.
-During the Rana rule, a special variant of the shripech was created for them to wear.
+The Shripech or Shreepech (श्रीपेच) was the coronation crown of the Kingdom of Nepal, traditionally worn by Nepalese monarchs.
+During the Rana rule, a special variant of the Shripech, known as the Rana crown, was also created for members of the aristocratic Rana family to wear as a ceremonial headpiece.

-The Shripech is now in the Narayanhiti Palace Museum, where it has been since 2018.
-It consists of over 3,000 precious stones, including 723 diamonds, 2,372 pearls, 48 emeralds and 16 rubies.
+The Shripech has been displayed at the Narayanhiti Palace Museum since 2018.
+It consists of more than 3,000 precious stones, including 723 diamonds, 2,372 pearls, 48 emeralds, and 16 rubies.
+It was wore by Gyanendra for the last time during his coronation on June 4, 2001.

 History

+Rajendra Bikram Shah wearing the Shripech, first to feature the feather of the bird-of-paradise, 1816–1847.

-Although there is no definite evidence as to when the Shreepech was created, Rajendra Bikram Shah was the first King of Nepal who started wearing the Shreepech.
+Although there is no definitive evidence regarding when the Shripech was created, Rajendra Bikram Shah was the first King of Nepal to feature the large tail feather of the bird-of-paradise on the crown.

+Pratap Singh Shah wearing the Shripech during the early Kingdom of Nepal, 1775–1777.

+Earlier version of the Shripech had a similar design, but instead of the large tail feather of the bird-of-paradise, they featured a shorter feather.
+These earlier forms were worn by monarchs of both the Kingdom of Nepal and the Kingdom of Gorkha.
+Over time, the design evolved into the modern Shripech, which became a distinctive symbol of the Nepalese monarchy and was traditionally worn during important state and coronation ceremonies.

 Description

+Mahendra Bir Bikram Shah wearing the Shripech during his coronation, 1956.

-Apart from the Kalki (a large tail feather of the bird-of-paradise), the Shreepech is studded with diamonds, pearls, rubies, Navaratnas, gold and silver.
-On June 29, 1965, while keeping the records of Shripech handed over by the Government of Nepal, officials of the Nepal Gold and Silver Business Association prepared a report that diamond, ruby, Navaratna, and gold were used in Shreepech in large quantities and the largest part was silver.
-The Total Estimated Evaluation of Shreepech is about $ 60 Million(2024).
+Apart from the Kalki (a large tail feather of the bird-of-paradise), the Shripech is adorned with diamonds, pearls, rubies, Navaratnas, gold, and silver.
+On 29 June 1965, while recording the details of the Shripech handed over by the Government of Nepal, officials of the Nepal Gold and Silver Business Association prepared a report stating that large quantities of diamonds, rubies, Navaratnas, and gold have been used in its construction, while silver made up the largest portion.
+The total estimated value of the Shripech is around $60 million (2024).